Arnabjoy/Hercules-LAUNCHXL2-RM46L852-BitFlipDetector/README.md

 ## Demonstration Video

-You can watch a demonstration of the project in action by clicking the link below:
+You can watch a demonstration of the project in action by clicking the video below:

 [![Watch the video](https://img.youtube.com/vi/46FlOZOaWkE/0.jpg)](https://youtu.be/46FlOZOaWkE)